emanuelefirmani/get-git-english/docs/introduzione.rst

-This guide tries to explain git following a path that is opposite to the usually adopted one: you will start with exposition of internals and you will find yourself learning at the same moment both basiccommands and advanced ones, in little time and without headaches.
+This guide tries to explain git following a path that is opposite to the usually adopted one: you will start with exposition of internals and you will find yourself learning at the same moment both basic commands and advanced ones, in little time and without headaches.

 But you will not learn all commands.
-Instead of showing you all the possible options, this guide will aim to make you comprehend the concepts and the underlying model and to give yoy tools in order to be autonomous when you will want to deepen a subject on *man page* or will want to do something out of the ordinary with your ``repository``.
+Instead of showing you all the possible options, this guide will aim to make you comprehend the concepts and the underlying model and to give you tools in order to be autonomous when you will want to deepen a subject on *man page* or will want to do something out of the ordinary with your ``repository``.

 One last note: this guide is organised as a long tutorial.
-If you arm yourself with a terminal and execute each ofthe commands, that you find in this typographic form
+If you arm yourself with a terminal and execute each of the commands, that you find in this typographic form

 .. code-block:: bash

     ls

-you will be able to reproduce on your computer exactly each of the examples on the guide.
+you will be able to reproduce on your computer exactly each example on the guide.